LeSS in Action: Scrum Developer

 Organizational Agility is constrained by Technical Agility.

-The 5-day development practice course is 70% hands on and 30% lecture and has three main focuses: Large-Scale Scrum, technical practices and real team dynamics.
-It cover Scrum practices such as cross-team Sprint Planning, Backlog Refinement, working as a team and a lot of technical practices such as Test-Driven Development, Continuous Integration, Acceptance Test-Driven Development and Refactoring.
+The 5-day development practice course is 70% hands-on and 30% lecture and has three main focuses: Large-Scale Scrum, technical practices, and authentic team dynamics.
+It covers Scrum practices such as cross-team Sprint Planning, Backlog Refinement, working as a team, and many technical practices such as Test-Driven Development, Continuous Integration, Acceptance Test-Driven Development, and Refactoring.
 It also covers how to apply these practices in a legacy codebase situation.